utsavsinghal5/mtl342/Readme.md

 The program consists of sudoku implementation done as an assignment for MTL342 by me under Prof. Niladri Chatterjee in the academic session 2019-20.
 The assignment was finished on 13-10-2019 and was submitted on the same day.

-The program consists of three main files ~sudoku.c~ consisting of main, ~sudoku_lib.h~ as a library and ~function.c~ consisting of utility functions used in main.
+The program consists of three main files "sudoku.c" consisting of main, "sudoku_lib.h" as a library and "function.c" consisting of utility functions used in main.

 *Operation:
-	- To run the program, execute the Makefile in terminal(with the same directory as program) by typing ~make~.
-It will generate an executable output file named ~sudoku~
+	- To run the program, execute the Makefile in terminal(with the same directory as program) by typing "make".
+It will generate an executable output file named "sudoku"

-	- Now execute the output file by entering ~./sudoku~ followed by entries to be entered with space after each entry.
+	- Now execute the output file by entering "./sudoku" followed by entries to be entered with space after each entry.

 *Format for entry: